Jürgen Bartsch: Influence

-The 2002 film Ein Leben lang kurze Hosen tragen (released in the U.S. in 2004, as The Child I Never Was) depicts Bartsch's life and crimes.
+The 2002 film Ein Leben lang kurze Hosen tragen (released in the U.S. in 2004 as The Child I Never Was) depicts Bartsch's life and crimes.

 Bartsch is referenced in Elfriede Jelinek's novel Die Kinder der Toten as someone who had no difficulty dismembering his victims.

+German metal band Bethlehem, whose bass player is also named Jürgen Bartsch, dedicated their album Hexakosioihexekontahexaphobia to Bartsch.